skuid/picard/README.md

 Specifies the field also in this struct that contains the related data.
 The field specified here must be of kind struct.

-##### key_map
-Optional.
-Only valid for fields that are strings and are marked as a foreign key.
-This indicates that the value in this property should be mapped to the specified field of the related object.

 #### Special Tags - Optional